NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Steps_to_Make_Gradle_Configuration_Extreme_Clean_in_a_Multi-Module_Project.md

 ### Step4: Avoid Using `subprojects {}`

-Declaring dependency and plugin directly instead of using `subproject` in `build.gradle` for submodule like:
+Declaring dependency and plugin directly instead of using `subproject` in `build.gradle` for sub-modules like:

 ```groovy title="./order/command-side/build.gradle"
 plugins {